escottalexander/stablecoin-challenge/README.md

         }
     }
     ```

     </details>
     </details>

 4.  **Implement `mintMyUSD(uint256 mintAmount)`**
+    *   Finally get to mint some stablecoin tokens against your collateral!
     *   Revert with `Engine__InvalidAmount()` if `mintAmount` is 0.
     *   Calculate how many shares this mint amount represents using `_getMyUSDToShares(mintAmount)`.
     *   Update the user's debt shares: `s_userDebtShares[msg.sender] += shares`.